-On March 16, 2017, the Corporation issued the Series 2 Floating Rate Notes (together with the Series 1 Floating Rate Notes, the "Floating Rate Notes") due March 16, 2020 in the aggregate principal amount of \$225.0 million by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
-The Corporation used the net proceeds of the 2017 Offering to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
-The Series 2 Floating Rate Notes bear interest at a rate equal to the 3-month bankers' acceptance rate (CDOR) plus 59 basis points (or 0.59%), set quarterly on the 16th day of March, June, September and December of each year.
+On February 1, 2018, the Corporation issued the Series 3 Floating Rate Notes due February 1, 2021 (together with the Series 2 Floating Rate Notes, the "Floating Rate Notes") in the aggregate principal amount of \$300.0 million by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
+The Corporation used the net proceeds of this offering to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
+The Series 3 Floating Rate Notes bear interest at a rate equal to the 3-month bankers' acceptance rate (CDOR) plus 27 basis points (or 0.27%), set quarterly on the 1st day of February, May, August and November of each year.
+Interest is payable in cash quarterly, in arrears, over the 3-year term on the 1st day of February, May, August and November of each year.